 And if you think the pleasure of eating sour cabbage soup stops here, think again.
-With less than 100 calories per portion, this is a go-to dieting dish, especially in Eastern Europe.
+With less than 100 calories per portion, this is a go-to dieting dish.
 In fact, while Russia might pride itself in having the sour cabbage soup on their traditional meal repertoire, in Romania we specifically call this "the diet soup".

 Where did fermented cabbage come from?